neondatabase/website/content/docs/manage/database-access.md

 1. Connect to your database from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

-2. Create a `readonly` role using the following statement:
+2. Create a `readonly` role using the following statement.
+A password is required.

     ```sql
     CREATE ROLE readonly PASSWORD '<password>';
     ```

-    Neon requires specifying a password.
-The password must have 60 bits of entropy (at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters).
+    The password should have at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters.
 For detailed password guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

 3. Grant the `readonly` role read-only privileges on the schema.
 Replace `<database>` and `<schema>` with actual database and schema names, respectively.